CS-433/ml-project-2-svm/README.md

 ## Data

 The authors were not allowed to add the the dataframe to the repository, since it is property of [STIP – Chair of Science Technology and Innovation Policy](https://www.epfl.ch/labs/stip/).
-In order to obtain the dataframe please contact [Prakhar Gupta](prakhar.gupta@epfl.ch).
+In order to obtain the dataframe please contact prakhar.gupta@epfl.ch.
 The obtained CSV file needs to be added to the `data` folder under the name of `modelready_220423.csv`.
 The folder needs to be created in the repository by the user.

 ## SetUp